 Tracking Weather and Climate Yourself

-If you’re interested in tracking weather and climate yourself, you can purchase a weather station.
+You can purchase a weather station if you’re interested in tracking weather and climate.
 Weather stations are small devices that measure the weather conditions in your area.
-They can track temperature, humidity, air pressure, and wind speed right in your own backyard.
+They can track temperature, humidity, air pressure, and wind speed right in your backyard.